stzn/TIL/SwiftDependencyManagement/README.md

 ### Method injection

-if dependency can vary with each method call or consumer of the dependency can vary on each call ex. used in each entity
+If dependencies can vary with each method call or consumer of the dependency can vary on each call ex. used in each entity see: [Domain model and DI](#domain-model-and-di)

+Method Injection is different from other patterns the injection happens dynamically at invocation.
+This allows the caller to provide an operation-specific context.

+- Enables the caller to provide operation-specific context.
+- Enables injecting dependencies into data-centric objects

 ### Property injection